 The size chart for children is based on age and height.
 Since not every child is equally tall at a certain age, it is better to choose the bike size based on body length.

-This is significantly different for children even with the same height.
-On the basis of the body size of 1,400 youth one arrives at the conclusion summarized in the following table, which takes into account the growth:
+This is significantly different for children, even of the same height.
+Based on the body size of 1,400 youth, one arrives at a conclusion summarized in the following table, which takes into account the growth:

 |Body Length||Inseam||Bike Size|